What is Searchable Content and Why Should You Care?

-The simple fact is that unless we are adding searchable content to our websites regularly and helping people understand how we can help them using that content, our website is little more than an online brochure.
+The simple fact is that unless we are adding unique, searchable content to our websites regularly and helping people understand how we can help them solve a problem, our website is little more than an online brochure.

 And we all know what happens to brochures.
-Once read, they get lost or tossed.
-If they are ever really read at all.
+Once read, they get lost or tossed...if they are ever read at all.

 Oakes Writing Website Services provides searchable content

 Since 2009, we have been creating searchable content for website owners around the world.
 In that time we have written millions of words, tens of thousands of pages, and over a hundred books.
 We have also optimized images, video and audio so that search engines can index them and searchers can find them.